fefa4ka/eer/README.md

 In this model, each component goes through a series of stages during its lifecycle, including **mounting**, **preparation**, **release**, and **unmounting**.
 Each stage corresponds to a specific set of actions that can be performed by the component.
 For example, the "_will mount_" and "_did mount_" methods are called when the component is first being added to the system, while the "_should update_" and "_will update_" methods are called when the component is being prepared for an update.

-There are **[library of components](https://github.com/fefa4ka/eer-components)** for common MCU functionality, including GPIO, timers, ADC, buttons, serial communication, PWM, bitbang, SPI, schedulers, and servos.
+There are **[library of components](https://github.com/fefa4ka/eer-components)** for common functionality.

 **[Examples of real-time applications](https://github.com/fefa4ka/eer-apps)**, such as a sensor-dependent motor controller and a shell interface over serial communication

 ### Benifits

-The declarative approach used in this library has several benefits compared to a more traditional, imperative approach to developing MCU applications.
+The declarative approach used in this library has several benefits compared to a more traditional, imperative approach to developing applications.
 Some of the benefits include:

 -   **Simplicity**: By specifying the desired behavior of the system rather than the specific steps to achieve that behavior, you can create simpler, more readable code.
 This makes it easier to understand and maintain your applications.
 -   **Modularity**: The component-based nature of the library allows you to break down your application into smaller, reusable pieces.
 This makes it easier to develop and test individual parts of the system, as well as reuse them in other applications.